shahrokhnabavi/BarChart/README.md

 * Change the background color
 * Enable/Disable to show value of each bar
 * Adjust the color of value label for each bar
+* Dynamically can add a bar to chart

 ### Upcoming Feature
 * Show Chart Vertically or Horizontally
 * Change the size of font
+* Adding some animations

 ### Demo
 > <a href="https://codepen.io/shahrokhnabavi/pen/KZKPMV" target="_blank">Demo On CodePen</a>